Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 Welcome to the introduction on how we are working with Quality Assurance and Testing in the Green Energy Hub.

+ This document focuses on various concepts, concerns, and approaches we consider while working on this product.
+How we specifically organise our approach to testing in the Danish implementation will be published as a Test Strategy at a later date.

 ## Quality Statement

 As the founder of this project the danish TSO, Energinet, and Microsoft have together set the bar for the Green Energy Hub to be the best big data handling solution for green energy markets worldwide – and with this statement we all agree to work towards giving the world access to a maintainable, secure, configurable, and fast big data system.